Chronic Neck Pain Treatment in Delray Beach, FL

 A Compressed Nerve

-If a cervical disk becomes herniated, ruptured, or has slipped, it is very possible for this protruding disk to begin pressing on a nearby nerve.
+If a cervical disk becomes herniated, ruptured, or has slipped, this protruding disk can begin pressing on a nearby nerve.
 This pressure is often extremely painful and may also weaken nearby muscles of the neck.

 Common in automobile accidents, whiplash is a condition that occurs when the neck has been overextended through rapid back-and-forth motion.
-It is necessary for this injury to be diagnosed and treated by a medical professional, who will be able to prescribe an appropriate method of treatment that should resolve the issue in a matter of weeks.
+This injury must be diagnosed and treated by a medical professional, who will be able to prescribe an appropriate method of treatment that should resolve the issue in a matter of weeks.